Updated May 1, 2016 | Also posted at New Worker Magazine

 I may have had a double anxiety about this, as a woman and as someone whose design and development skills were entirely self-taught.
 Call it gender-related performance anxiety.
 Anyone would be embarrassed if their skills didn’t cut it, but since the tech world of hackathons and startups is dominated by “rockstar” programmer dudes, the possibility that I might not “deserve” to be there haunted me.
 Being female, the implication of getting somewhere not based on merit is particularly mortifying and insulting.
 Part of the reason I became a freelancer and a business owner in the first place was so that I could work more on my own terms and not have to think about that crap.

 Imposter syndrome — the feeling that you may be unmasked as a fraud — is a common one when you contend with groups of high-caliber professionals who demonstrate their value in a competitive and public way.
-I’m harping on this point because I eventually found there were a number of others who felt unsure as well—and I should note that those people, in my opinion, were all top shelf talent.
+I’m harping on this point because I eventually found there were a number of others who felt unsure as well.
 I also bring this up because there have been so many times I’ve seen people drop out because they didn’t think they could contend.
 Fuck that.
 Do some shadow boxing and then get your ass in the ring.

 When you’re self-taught and work alone, there’s a lot of shadow boxing.
 StartupBus is full of people who regularly do hackathons or work in tech companies, but for me it was the first time I worked on an app with other people.
 Seeing just how much other people rely on Google to get through problems — that alone was worth the price of admission.
 The simple experience of watching how other people actually work gave me a lot of context, and more confidence in the long run.